FirebaseExtended/bolt/docs/guide.md

 using the syntax `read() = <expression>;`.
 When the expression evaluates to `true`, reading (or writing) is allow at the given path location (and all children of that path).

-Use the Bolt compiler to convert this to Firebase JSON-formatting rules:
+Use the Bolt compiler to convert this to Firebase JSON-formatted rules:

     $ firebase-bolt < all_access.bolt